 You can let your child experience other cultures, and it doesn’t matter where you live or how far you are away from another country or culture.

 The aim is to broaden the knowledge and outreach of your child.
 It is to bring your child up to question and understand why the human race differs so much.

 We are one race, and we do things differently.
-If all humans were raised to understand and respect other peoples cultures then we will live in a much better world, right?
+If we raised all humans to understand and respect other people’s cultures, we would live in a much better world.